Posted On07 May 2018

 Don't rush straight into writing your resume.
 Plan and set goals for yourself beforehand.
 Think of the careers that will suit your lifestyle and situation.
 And be sure to do the following:

 When was the last time you assessed yours?
 While your education, experience and training may have served you well in your past job, you may need to do some brushing up and update your skills.
 You'll likely be going up against job applicants who have had a steady career trajectory, so you have some catching up to do.
-By improving your skillset, you improve your chances of being selected as the right candidate for the job.
+By improving your skill set, you improve your chances of being selected as the right candidate for the job.
+Do get your resume written by a resume writing services

 Now that you're set to re-enter the workforce, you need to consider reconnecting with former colleagues and other working professionals.
 Aside from being a way to network, doing so can give you a feel for what to prepare for.
 If you used to attend trade groups and associations in the past, it might be worth renewing your membership, simply to rebuild old ties.
 You may also attend conferences and trade shows, take on freelance and consulting projects, even do volunteer work.